 Accounts Receivable: The Company is required to estimate the collectibility of its accounts receivable.
 A considerable amount of judgment is required in assessing the ultimate realization of these receivables including the current credit-worthiness of each customer.
 The Company maintains allowances for doubtful accounts for estimated losses resulting from the inability of its customers to make required payments.
-The Company also maintains allowance, the Company analyzes historical trends and current information.
+The Company also maintains allowances for sales returns.
+To evaluate the adequacy of the sales return allowance, the Company analyzes historical trends and current information.
 If the financial conditions of the Company's customers were to deteriorate, resulting in an impairment of their ability to make payments, or the Company's estimate of returns is determined to be inadequate, additional allowances may be required.